-All of the bearings in this product are lubricated with a sufficient amount of high grade lubricant for the life of the unit under normal operating conditions.
-Therefore, no further lubrication is required.
+All of the bearings in this product are lubricated with a sufficient amount of high grade oil for the life of the unit under normal operating conditions.
+Therefore, no further lubrication is required for the bearings.

 Replacing the guide bar and chain